Calatrava, Negros Occidental: Demographics

+Languages

-The people in the town speak Cebuano, followed by Hiligaynon.
-Filipino and English are generally understood especially in the urban areas.
+The people in the town primarily speak Cebuano, followed by Hiligaynon.
+Tagalog and English are generally understood especially in the urban areas.

 Economy

 The municipality of Calatrava is predominantly agricultural with almost 60% of its total land area devoted to agricultural use.
 Sugarcane occupies the largest share of agricultural land with almost one third followed by rice and corn.
 The total production per year can meet the cereal demand within the municipality with the excess being exported to nearby municipalities and cities.

-Other sectors include livestock & poultry and fisheries.
+Other sectors include livestock, poultry, and fisheries.

+Energy

+The ABOITIZ Renewables, Inc. operates its 173-megawatt-peak "Calatrava Solar Project", delivering power with the aid of the NGCP through the Calatrava substation.